When is the underlying space of an orbifold a manifold?: When is the underlying space of an orbifold a topological manifold?

-Now we are in the position to complete the last step of our argument.
-Recall the remark from the end of section \ref{sec:the_double_suspension_theorem}: There are topological spaces $X$ such that $CX$ is homeomorphic to $\R^n$ whereas $X$ is not even a topological manifold.
-Hence, the induction argument in the following lemma would not work, if the assumption ``homology'' were replaced by ``topological''.
-In particular, we cannot assume that the quotient space $S^{n-1}/\Gamma$ is simply connected, an assumption that would simplify the proof considerably. \begin{lem} Let $\Gamma \curvearrowright \R^n$ be a linear action of a finite subgroup $\Gamma < SO(n)$ such that the quotient space is a homology manifold.
-Then we have $\Gamma = \Gamma_{\mini}$. \end{lem} \begin{proof} The proof is by induction on $n$.
-For $n=2$ and $n=3$ all finite subgroups of $SO(n)$ are generated by pseudoreflections, so nothing has to be shown.
-Now let $n\geq 4$ be fixed and assume that the claim holds for $n-1$.
-We are going to show that it also holds for $n$.
-For $x \in S^{n-1}$ the quotient space $\left\langle x \right\rangle^{\bot} / \Gamma_x$ is a homology manifold and so we have $\Gamma_x = (\Gamma_x)_{\mini}$ by induction.
-Lemma \ref{lem:stabilizer_minimizer_inclusion} implies
+\begin{lem} Let $G<\Or_n$ be a finite subgroup such that $\R^n/G$ is a homology manifold.
+Then we have $G = G_{\mini}$. \end{lem} \begin{proof} The proof is by induction on $n$.
+By Lemma \ref{lem:min_implies_hom_sphere} we have $G<\SOr_n$.
+For $n=2$ and $n=3$ all finite subgroups of $\SOr_n$ are rotation groups.
+In this case the claim follows from Proposition \ref{prp:minsub_generators}.
+So let $n\geq 4$ be fixed and assume that the claim holds in all dimensions lower than $n$.
+We are going to show that it also holds in dimension $n$.